samikshamodi/Geras/README.md

 Our application will help the government officers, the admin of the database to maintain the list of NGO and healthcare workers that the Elderly can connect to.

 #### Queries
-1.Register all the officers and their designation
+1. Register all the officers and their designation
 2. Access all service request
 3. Assign healthcare workers for service request
 4. Assign NGOs for service request
 5. Complete transaction with Healthcare Worker
 6. Complete transaction with NGO
-7. Access all transactions
+7. Access transactions history
 8. Get Number of Completed and Pending Services

 ### Healthcare Workers